bbfrederick/rapidtide/README.rst

 removing) in band physiological noise from fMRI data (see references below).

-After working with this for several years we’ve also found that you don’t need to used simultaneous NIRS to find this blood borne signal - you can get it from blood rich BOLD voxels for example in the superior sagittal sinus, or bootstrap it out of the global mean signal in the BOLD data.
+After working with this for several years we\'ve also found that you don\'t need to used simultaneous NIRS to find this blood borne signal - you can get it from blood rich BOLD voxels for example in the superior sagittal sinus, or bootstrap it out of the global mean signal in the BOLD data.
 You can also track exogenously applied waveforms, such as